 What do I need to register a motor vehicle?

-- Current Valid Maine Drivers License or State of Maine ID (not P.O.
-Box)
+- Valid Maine Driver's License or Maine State ID (not PO Box)

 - Current utility bill

-- Currently dated rent receipt, lease agreement or resident tax bill
+- Currently dated rent receipt, lease agreement, or real estate tax bill

-- Bank account with your name and physical address
+- Bank statement with your name and physical address

 - Paycheck or Government Check